nicolegold/deploy-web/README.md

 # deploy-web
+deploy web tensorflowjs

+Aprendendo a armazenar repositórios.
-deploy web tensorflowjs (Projeto Data Science do Zero by Qoda)
+Faz parte do curso "Projeto Data Science do Zero" by Qoda